socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 1.1.0:  Updated various modules to be compatible with Anaconda
+                Python, including Scipy version 0.17.0 and higher.
+Fixed a couple bugs in the test cases where output files are not created correctly.
+Updated the documentation with some missing new variables.
+Version 1.0.0:  Finalized the validation cases and tested the model for
+                release.
+This is the first non-beta version of the model, and is the version for which journal publications have been prepared.
+Most of the changes going forward are expected to be new capabilities and improvements in the user interface: the model solutions are not expected to change appreciably.

+Beta versions of the model:

 Version 0.1.17: Updated the modeling suite so that all of the save/load
                 functions are consistent with the present model variables and attributes.
 Modified the bent plume model so that